 Middlesex Health will accept and bill any insurance plan - Learn More

-In addition to the wide range of health insurance plans accepted, Middlesex Health Urgent Care offers flat-rate fees for self-pay patients (Example: PPD placement and reading, Pre-Employment Physical, Camp Physical)
+In addition to the wide range of health insurance plans accepted, Middlesex Health Urgent Care also provides services for self-pay patients

 - Driver’s license or photo ID